solar panel image

 Pico Solar Systems

-pico solar powerWe have all seen large photovoltaic solar panels on the top of roofs or in array fields generating many kilowatts of free electricity.
+pico solar powerWe have all seen large photovoltaic solar panels on the top of a roof or in large array fields generating many kilowatts of free electricity.
 But there is also another form of solar energy that has started to emerge called a pico solar system or pico pv for short.
 It uses small compact and light weight solar photovoltaic panels to generate just a few watts of power in a wide range of small and portable applications.

-Pico Solar Systems are becoming more common place with us using pico solar cells in our daily lives without even knowing it.
-Pico solar systems are much smaller and cheaper than traditional solar systems but have the potential to provide useful amounts of electrical power to charge the increasing number of low power gadgets such as calculators, toys, cameras, mp3 players, cell phones, tablets, and other portable electronic devices etc, as well as a variety of chargers all use pico solar cells to charge batteries.
+Pico solar systems are typically portable and cost-effective, but have the potential to provide useful amounts of electrical power to charge the increasing number of low power gadgets such as toys, cameras, mp3 players, cell phones, tablets, small fans, and a whole range of other portable electronic devices etc, as well as a variety of chargers all use pico solar cells to charge batteries.

 pico solar light